harpreetsahota204/UI_TARS/README.md

 A comprehensive integration of the UI-TARS vision-language model with FiftyOne for GUI agent development and analysis.
 UI-TARS is an end-to-end native GUI agent model that can perceive screenshots and perform human-like interactions through unified action modeling.

+## IMPORTANT NOTE:

+I deviated from the original prompts in an attempt to have this integration as similar as possible to my other integrations with FiftyOne.

+The results could show better promise if the original prompts as shown in the paper and repo are used.
+If there is enough interest, I can update the prompts to the original ones and update the parsing code.

+Contributions are also welcome.

 <img src-"uitars-hq.gif">

 - **Multi-Modal Operations**: Support for 5 different operation modes